MariaTsantaki/FASMA-synthesis/README.md

 Now FASMA runs with python 3.

 # Usage
 FASMA is so easy.
-Run:
+You can run FASMA 1) either with the GUI or 2) from the terminal.

+1) Run with the GUI:

 ```
 python FASMA.py
 ```

 to open the GUI control.

-It is also possible to create the `StarMe_synth.cfg` manually and run the CLI version of FASMA from the terminal with `python synthDriver.py`.
+2) Run the CLI version:
+Add the options in the `StarMe_synth.cfg` file manually and then:

+`python synthDriver.py`.

 A small tutorial is given [here](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/manual/Manual_fasma.pdf)